 Our design services have helped grow some of the UK's fastest growing online retailers.
 Let us see how we can help you too!

 Seasalt had identified surplus stock in each of its stores.
-As this surplus wasn’t available to sell online, the pool of potential buyers was limited which also impacted the selling price.
+As this surplus wasn’t available online, the pool of potential buyers was limited which also impacted the selling price.
 With the brand continuing to open new stores, this issue would only exacerbate over time.

 Hi, can you help with my eCommerce store?